devopsdays-austin/runbooks/speakers-cfp_runbook.md

 * Maintain "on deck" contingency speakers, ready in case of dropouts
 * Schedule the speakers in coordination with core
 * MC the stages day of in coordination with core
+* Timely answer any and all questions for that comes in from possible or future speakers
+* Attend and Run the Office Hours, pre and post CFP for new and experianced speakers
+* Create and lead the Program Committee

+### Program Committee

+TBD

+#### Leader(s)
+- TBD Expected respsonsibilities

+#### Member
+- TBD Expected respsonsibilities

 ## Important Dates